rohittkr/collaborative-canvas/README.md

 - Clean code organization

 ---

-## 📝 License

-MIT License - Feel free to use for learning and portfolio purposes.

----

-## 📧 Contact

-For questions or feedback about this implementation, please reach out through the GitHub repository.

----

 **Note:** This is a demo application built for assessment purposes.
 For production use, consider adding authentication, persistence, and additional security measures.